climo-ai/climo-r/README.md

 should be evaluating.
 In the case of our mixed-effects model with a continuous outcome, the R^2 value will be calculated.

-Finally, we can submit our validation to the climo.ai platform so that the community can see that we have appropriately validated our model.
+Finally, we can submit our validation to the clinicalmodels.io platform so that the community can see that we have appropriately validated our model.

 ``` r
 model %>% add_validation(results, cohort='Training Data', internal=TRUE)